Evolution of Browser Games: Flash to HTML5 Timeline

 From Flash to Future

-HTML5, WebGL, and WebAssembly have transformed browser games into a legitimate gaming platform capable of:
+HTML5, WebGL and WebAssembly have turned browser games into a platform that can do the following:

 • • 3D rendering